mvolkmann/MyUnixEnv/notes/GoNotes.md

   - `go doc {pkg}`
     - outputs documentation for a given package
     - ex. `go doc json`
+    - `godoc {pkg}` (no space) outputs even more documentation
+      - add `-src` to see source code
+    - to get documentation on a single member of a package add a space and the name after the package name
+      - ex. `godoc math/Rand Int31`
   - `go fix {file-or-directory-path}`
     - "finds Go programs that use old APIs and rewrites them to use newer ones."
     - "After you update to a new Go release,